 An Orientation Committee responsible for defining the research topics to be called for.

 A Scientific Committee responsible for evaluating research projects, composed of four members:

-On 30 January 2019 the Institut Louis Bachelier launched an academic research network of excellence dedicated to real estate and related financial concerns (in particular, commercial real estate).
-Its purpose is to promote and develop scientific research at the French and European levels on the links between real estate and finance by integrating the physical nature of assets (location and geographical diversification, fixed costs, irreversibility).
+Launched by the Institut Louis Bachelier and the French Treasury, ReFinE is an academic research network of excellence dedicated to real estate and related financial issues.
+It aims to promote and enrich scientific research at the French and European level on the links between real estate and finance by integrating the physical nature of assets (location and geographical diversification, fixed costs, irreversibility).

-The projects selected will be awarded a research grant of up to 4000 euros, along with seminars and conferences organised by the Institute in the framework of the network.
-Teams whose projects are selected will have access to the data collected with in this framework.
-In addition, discussions are under way for a special journal issue.
+The selected projects will benefit from a research grant of up to 4000 euros, seminars and conferences organised by the Institute in the framework of the network.
+The teams whose projects are selected will have access to the data collected in this framework.

-The selection of projects is intended to be wide-reaching, and aims to assure the partners making their data available of the academic value and quality of the projects.
-In submitting their application, project leaders, if selected, undertake to develop their project in conjunction (through meetings, seminars, and impromptu discussions) with other members of the network as well as with actors in the real estate market and public authorities involved in the network.
-Where appropriate, the responses to the call for projects may mention existing links that could be strengthened within the framework of the project presented.
+The selection of projects is intended to be broadly open and aims to ensure that the partners making their data available are of academic interest and scientific quality.
+The selected project leaders undertake to develop their project in conjunction (meetings, seminars, ad hoc exchanges) with the other members of the network as well as with the actors of the real estate market and the public authorities involved in the network.
+Where appropriate, responses to the call for projects may mention existing links that could be strengthened within the framework of the project presented.